ktjkc/reflextrust/paper/trust-modulation-core.md

   - Adjusted token limits or recursion depth
   - Conditional prompt prefixing for self-reflection
   - Structured formatting or reasoning pattern insertion

+#### Trust-Flag Modulation

+Trust Flags influence modulation behavior:

+- `requires_empathy` → deeper, more supportive responses
+- `requires_meta_awareness` → activate self-reflective reasoning
+- `should_resist_overconfirmation` → frame outputs cautiously
+- `refuse_if_trust_low` → restrict or decline responses

+Trust Flags enable STRATA to adjust not only *what* is generated, but *how* — shaping context-sensitive, ethically aligned interactions.

 ---